 - For the reasons stated above, the Company departs from the Code provision which deals with the division of powers between the Non-Executive Chairman and a CEO.
-In addition, the Company departs from the Code by only having Non-Executive Directors (Code Principle G and Code Provisions 9 and 13). - In view of the small size of the Company and the limited number of directors, the establishment of a nomination committee and the formal appointment of a senior independent director are regarded as unnecessary.
-Where new directors are appointed, the Chairman conducts an informal consultation process with the other directors.
-Consequently, Code Principles J and Code Provisions 12, 17 and 23 are departed from. - In view of the small size of the Company and the limited number of directors, there is no fixed requirement for the Chairman to stand down after a period of years or for all directors to seek annual re-election, thereby departing from Code Provisions 18 and 19. - As explained above, the Board has decided not to appoint an audit committee or a remuneration committee, thereby departing from the following Code Provisions: 24 to 26 inclusive, 32 and 33. - In view of the small size of the Company, a streamlined approach for the Board's role in relation to the remuneration of Directors and staff and the establishment and implementation of share incentive schemes has been adopted.
-Consequently there is a degree of departure from Code Provisions 36 and 37. - As mentioned, and for the reasons stated above, no internal audit function has been set up, thereby departing from Code Provisions 24 and 25.
+In addition, the Company departed from the Code by only having Non-Executive Directors (Code Principal G and Code Provisions 9 and 13).
+On 9 April 2025 Martin Knauth was appointed as an executive director. - In view of the small size of the Company and the limited number of directors, the establishment of a nomination committee and the formal appointment of a senior independent director are regarded as unnecessary.
+Where new directors are appointed, the Chairman conducts an informal consultation process with the other directors and a formal annual evaluation was not conducted during 2024.
+Consequently, Code Principles J and L and Code Provisions 12, 17, 21 and 23 are departed from.
+Following a number of board changes in 2025, the Company intends to reinstate annual evaluations during 2025. - As mentioned and for the reasons stated above, no internal audit function has been set up, thereby departing from Code Provisions 25 - In view of the small size of the Company and the limited number of directors, there is no fixed requirement for the Chairman to stand down after a period of years or for all directors to seek annual re-election, thereby departing from Code Provisions 18 and 19. - As explained above, the Board has decided not to appoint an audit committee or a remuneration committee, thereby departing from the following Code Provisions: 24 to 26 inclusive, 32 and 33. - In view of the small size of the Company, a streamlined approach for the Board's role in relation to the remuneration of Directors and staff and the establishment and implementation of share incentive schemes has been adopted.
+Consequently, there is a degree of departure from Code Provisions 36 and 37.